pydicom/pylibjpeg-rle/README.md

 #### Decoding
 ##### With pylibjpeg

-Because pydicom defaults to the NumPy RLE decoder, you must specify the use of pylibjpeg when decompressing:
+Because pydicom defaults to its own RLE decoder you must specify the use of pylibjpeg when decompressing:
 ```python
 from pydicom import dcmread